LINKSHow to print this page

 portion.
 You have to select a program on your computer to handle the

-an e-mail program that can be used with any server and will not work
+They are just an e-mail program that can be used with any server and

-receive are different functions and require different information to
+Send and receive are different functions and require different information

 Web based e-mail